propfeds/terminal-blues/docs/quirks.md

 Or the laziness to research. *Don't* stay tuned for my future stylish projects.

 I'll give you a few keywords: grape juice, Python 3, circles, and the desire to assign the feather to the weather.
+Shattered mirrors!

 ## Symbols that don't follow the roguelike semiotics (list unfinished)